 Important Note: Sexual submission doesn’t necessarily extend to other areas of the relationship.
 A man can be sexually submissive while still being assertive in career, friendships, and daily decision-making.

-Relationship Submission
+What Relationship Submission Looks Like Day-to-Day

 General relationship submission involves broader patterns of deference and accommodation that extend beyond sexual intimacy into daily life, decision-making, and emotional dynamics.